uber-archive/viewport-mercator-project/docs/api-reference/web-mercator-utils.md

 # Web Mercator Utility Functions

+> viewport-mercator-project has been moved to https://math.gl/.
+This repository is archived and read-only.

 ### `lngLatToWorld(lngLat, scale)`

 Project a coordinate on sphere onto the Web Mercator coordinate system at a given zoom level.